26 Prediction

 One standard classification performance metric is accuracy, defined as \(\frac{TP+TN}{TP+FN+FP+TN}\), where \(TP\) (true positive) is (in our current context) the number of fraudulent firm-years that are correctly classified as fraud; \(FN\) (false negative) is the number of fraudulent firm-years that are misclassified as non-fraud; \(TN\) (true negative) is the number of non-fraudulent firm-years that are correctly classified as non-fraud; and \(FP\) (false positive) is the number of non-fraudulent firm-years that are misclassified as fraud.

 Unfortunately, accuracy is a not a very useful metric in this setting because of the severe class imbalance.
-With fewer than 1% of firms in a typical year being affected by accounting fraud, simply classifying all firm-years as non-fraud would have accuracy of more than 99%.
+With fewer than 1% of firms in a typical year being affected by accounting fraud, simply classifying all firm-years as non-fraud would yield accuracy of more than 99%.

 Two other statistics that are often considered are sensitivity (also known as the true positive rate, or TPR) and specificity (also known as the true negative rate or TNR)